 - Listen to your body.
-If you have foot, knee, hip or back pain when walking, STOP and check with your doctor to find out the cause.
+If you have foot, knee, hip or back pain when walking, stop and check with your health care team to find out the cause.
 You may need different shoes or another form of activity like cycling or water exercise.
 But don’t give up!
 Find the activity that’s right for you.

 Maybe you haven’t been active for a while.
 No problem!
 Just get started.
-It’s not all or nothing… it’s step by step.
-Even if you’re already active, here are some easy ways you can add more steps into your day:
+It’s not all or nothing; it’s step by step.
+Even if you’re already active, here are some easy ways you can add more steps to your day:

 - Forget about rock star parking.
-Park a bit farther from the entrance to your workplace, school, grocery store, restaurants, etc.
+Park a bit farther from the entrance to your workplace, school, grocery store, restaurants and other places you visit.